insberr/argument-parser/README.md

 	/*
 		parser.parse(message, commandConfig, prefix?)
-		prefix, useful if you have custom guild prefixes.
+		prefix -> useful if you have custom guild prefixes.
 If no prefix is defined, the default prefix (above) will be used.

-		input message '!test edit no true'
+		Example: input message -> '!test edit no true'
 	*/
 	let parsed = await parser.parse(msg, cmdConfig).then((value) => value);